 A couple weeks ago, I wrote a post about my favorite Disneyland restaurants.
-It was such a hit, I had people asking me to do the same for Disney World.
+It was such a hit, I had people asking me to do the same for Disney World resort restaurants.
 There are SO many great places to eat in Disney World that I decided to break the post into my top five favorite places to dine in the resorts, and then another post with my top five favorite restaurants in the theme parks.
 Also keep in mind these are all sit down or “table service” restaurants in this particular review.
 Enjoy!

 1.)
 Trails End Dinner Buffet

 We “discovered” this buffet on a recent trip.
 It’s one of those places I always knew existed, but didn’t get a lot of hype.
 Luckily, I went out on a limb and booked it, in an effort to try something new.
-This place is now a must go to for my family!
+This place is now a must go to for my family and a hidden gem among Disney World resort restaurants!
 It’s a good old fashioned country buffet with all the comfort foods you could imagine.
 Not to mention, the price point is great for a Disney buffet.
 For sweet tea drinkers: this is the real deal.
 Only place on property that makes tried and true “homemade” sweet tea.
 Everything from ribs, to fried chicken, to mac and cheese, green beans, corn, mashed potatoes, and cornbread is yours for the eating.
 For dessert there is red velvet cake and soft serve ice cream with toppings like gummie bears and hot fudge, as well as some other southern favorites.
 You won’t leave here hungry and the servers are very friendly. *Please note there is NO PARKING at the restaurant.
 You have to park at the front of Fort Wilderness and take an internal bus to the back.

 This has been a long time favorite of mine at the Grand Floridian.
 Beautiful, elegant, and delicious are a few words I would use to describe Citricos.
 It has my favorite steak in the world, as well as a great drink menu.
 The sweeping views of the grounds are relaxing, and the open kitchen is fun to watch.
 A great fancier meal while not being stuffy, Citricos gets two thumbs up. it is on the second floor of the Grand Floridian, so you can stand at the railing and listen to the orchestra or pianist at night while you wait for your table.
 So romantic!